jonnor/machinehearing/nordicaimeet2021/notes.md

 - audio machine learning
 - from monitoring of noise to condition monitoring of machines and processes

+## Style
+Focus on usecases meet tech.
+Enough tech details that geeks pay attention High-level enough that project managers, investors understand

+Techology/Product pitch.
+Not a company/investor pitch.

+## Key takeaways

+- Soundsensing works mostly with conditon monitoring (and a bit with noise monitoring)
+- Have experience in continious monitoring using sound.
+PNB
+- Have experience in integrated monitoring using sound Roest
+- Working very actively on technical rooms in commercial real estate Onboarding pilot customers now.
+- Sound is a good (added) sensor modality for industrial usecases
+- Soundsensing is a hard-tech company
+- Exciting innovations are happening now.

+## Outline

+Soundsensing.
+What we are

+Noise Monitoring.
+Where we are

+Condition and Process Monitoring

+Sounds of the industry

+Experienced personell use their

+Challenges:
+often requires considerable experience requires large amount of concentration / focus can only catch

+Enter Machine Learning
+had made it possible to perform near human levels on many perception tasks

+own industrial grade hardware
+or integrate third-party hardware with our data platform or can deploy our technology on integrated electronics

+Sound Event Detection
+Anomaly Detection
+Audio Classification

+## Next

+### Roest as Soundsensing demo at fairs

+Roest machine with firstcrack detection.
+Give out roasted coffee beans, in branded bags

+Put sticker on the bags.
+"Made on a Roest ... machine

+The coffee roasted process is terminated perfectly every time by Soundsensing technology that listens for the beans to start cracking
+- just like a pro barrista would!

+Interested in using sound to monitor machines and processes?
+Contact Soundsensing

+Roest / Soundsensing logos
+"

+Put some sticker/info on/by the machine
+"Soundsensing inside"
+"Powered by Soundsensing"
+maybe pointing to the firstcrack counter

+## Usecases
+Continious Acoustic Monitoring in industry

+- End of line quality control

+Condition Monitoring
+- Area-based Anomaly Detection
+- Machine-focused.
+Combine vibration,ultrasound

+Process Control
+- Roest
+-

 ## Call to Action